yackx/ipgo/content/complex-data-types/struct.md

 ### Exercices

-1. Declare a struct `Bike` to hold the following information: brand, model, color, number in stock.
+1. Declare a struct `Bike` that holds the following information: brand, model, color, number of bikes in stock.

-2. Ensure than when a bike is printed, the color is between brackets and the number of items in stock is between square brackers.
+2. Ensure that, in the bike representation, the color is between brackets and the number of items in stock is between square brackers.
 For instance `Cowboy Mk2 (black) [4]`.

 3. Declare a slice `inventory` to contain an arbitrary number of bikes.
 Initiliaze it with the following products: Blue-Grey Trek Powerfly (3 in stock), Black-Orange BTwin Triban 540 (2 in stock).